bytemaster/bytemaster.github.io/_posts/2015-01-07-The-Most-Decentralized-Proof-of-Stake-System.md

 author: "Daniel Larimer"
 categories: article
 ---
 All too often I see people making the claim that Delegated Proof of Stake is too centralized, but centralization is all relative.
-Today I would like to explore the meaning of decentralization as it relates to Proof of Stake systems and compare the top 3 approachs: BitShares, Nxt, and Peercoin.
+Today I would like to explore the meaning of decentralization as it relates to Proof of Stake systems and compare the top 3 approaches: BitShares, Nxt, and Peercoin.
 My aim is to be as objective as possible.

 ## What is Proof of Stake?